New York Times Co. v. Sullivan (1964)

 The ad contained several factual inaccuracies—for example, it misstated the number of times Martin Luther King Jr. had been arrested and incorrectly described the events surrounding student protests.
 Sullivan sued the Times and four Black ministers listed as sponsors of the ad, claiming libel under Alabama state law.

-A local jury awarded Sullivan $500,000—a massive sum at the time.
+A local jury awarded Sullivan $500,000, a substantial sum at the time.
 The Alabama Supreme Court upheld the judgment.
 The Times appealed to the U.S. Supreme Court, warning that unless the verdict were overturned, it would chill press coverage of political issues, particularly those related to civil rights.

 The Legal Question